timkuijsten/mongovi/README.md

 * `c coll` change the current collection to "coll"
 * `c /db/coll` change the current database to "db" and the collection to "coll"
 * `count` count the number of documents in the current collection
-* `update selector update` update using a selector document and update document
+* `update selector doc` update using a selector document and update document
 * `{...}` query filter, see [query operators]
 * `[...]` aggregation pipeline, see [aggregation operators]